carolinajimenez26/my-first-blog-Django/README.md

-# my-first-blog-Django
+# My first blog with Django
-My first development with Django, using the guide of Django girls.
+My first development with Django, using the [guide](https://tutorial.djangogirls.org/es/) of [Django girls](https://djangogirls.org/).